 Students in Philanthropy, an initiative of the Abell-Hanger Foundation, engages young adults in philanthropy and volunteerism, inspiring a lifetime of service.

 The purpose of the Students in Philanthropy (SIP) program is to provide students the opportunity to improve the quality of life in their communities.
 Participants learn about the importance of philanthropy and the role of nonprofit organizations in the community through the fund development and grant making process.
 Students not only make needed contributions to nonprofit organizations, but also gain leadership and stewardship training through a structured program designed to educate, support and promote philanthropic leadership in the community.

 The first SIP program was established in 1997 at Midland College through the leadership and funding of the Abell-Hanger Foundation.
-Today, there are eight programs in the Permian Basin - three college programs and five high school programs.
+Today, there are seven programs in the Permian Basin - two college programs and five high school programs.